mjoellnier/redux_intro/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Nearly all information in this Readme are taken from the official docs from [React](https://reactjs.org/docs/getting-started.html) and [Redux](https://redux.js.org/introduction/getting-started!

 # Intro

 _Redux is a predictable state container for JavaScript apps.
 It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
 On top of that, it provides a great developer experience, such as live code editing combined with a time traveling debugger._ This is stated in the official Redux docs.
 As I want to understand this and get my hands dirty I created this Redux intro project to wrap my head around it!
 Maybe it helps you as well as it will hopefully help myself understanding Redux.